+ Producers, Synth Heads and Sci-Fi Nerds, our new course with synthwave pioneer, Com Truise: Mid-Fi Synthwave

 Whether you’re working out of a home studio or a small project studio, your Digital Audio Workstation (or, DAW) is probably the single most important part of your setup.
 It’s the bridge of your musical Starship Enterprise, containing and co-ordinating all the software and hardware you use to create and communicate each of your decisions.
 It’s no surprise then, that much like the fights that people have over Nintendo/Xbox/Playstation or iOS/Android, the world of audio production is rife with software fan service and forum flame wars (harmless, of course, but they can be quite harsh!)…

 Part of my job is to help you cut through all the post-truth out there and make the right choice for you about where to lay your precious tracks.
 In the interest of doing just that, I’m going to deal with a controversial point straight up: There is very little, if anything, that differentiates DAWs in terms of pure sound quality.
 Without diving deep into the complex, fascinating, and heady science of signal processing, all major recording software is now able to sample using at least 32-bit floating point calculations.
 If you’re really interested in this (and why wouldn’t you be?) this article is a great introduction to the science behind this topic.
-But basically, any DAW you choose will deliver the same audio transparency and clarity.
+But basically, just know that any DAW you choose will deliver the same audio transparency and clarity.